jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 ### ...and general performance considerations

 Regardless of the language, inside long-running loops are usually where performance is won or lost, and is generally the first place to look for performance problems (at least without proper profiling tools).
-This is particularly true with Bash.
+This can be particularly true with Bash.

-While Bash loops can be surprisingly fast for an interpreted scripting language that does no read-ahead optimization or just-in-time compilation, there are things you can do inside a loop that can and will drag performance to its knees.
+While Bash loops can be surprisingly fast for an interpreted scripting language that does no read-ahead optimization or just-in-time compilation, it's trivially easy to accidentally do things inside a loop - that would otherwise seem perfectly reasonable - that can bring performance to its knees.

-While some of these may be necessary to the whole point of your script, try to observe these recommendations and avoid performance killers:
+Only *if* and when you find your script running unacceptably slow, then start looking into these suggestions one at a time.
+(But also, while writing your script, at least be aware of these inside-the-loop issues, without necessarily prematurely optimizing them away and causing unnecessary extra work for yourself.)

+But Generally speaking, we already know that Bash is not a "performance" language, so you really don't need to worry about any of these things *outside* loop structures.

+In rough approximate order of inner-loop performance killing-ness:

-- Try to avoid spawning subprocesses.
+- ❌ **Subprocesses spawning**: Try to avoid.
 It's computationally expensive in any language.
-(And to the OS kernel itself.)
+(And to the OS kernel itself - any OS.)
+What spawns subprocesses:
-	- Avoid the use of `$(...)`, which spawns a new subprocess - even just to evaluate the `echo`ed result of one of your own functions.
+	- `$(...)` (command substitution) and `<(...)` (process substitution) create subprocesses, if even just to evaluate the `echo`ed result of one of your own simple functions.
-	- Any use of external tools such as `grep`, `awk`, `sed`, etc., also spawns a new process.
+	- `grep`, `awk`, `sed`, etc., (external utilities) require new processes.
-	- External tools often invoke at least *two* or more processes, if invoked inside `$()`, as is sometimes necessary.
-(But often done so unnecessarily, out of "convention" or lack of awareness of how to avoid it.)
-And often enough, multiple tools are piped together - each spawning a subprocess.
 		- Those are powerhouse tools that are practically essential in some scripts, but consider if you really need to use each occurrence, inside long-running loops.
 			- See if you can batch up the data to run the external tools on them outside the loop.
 			- On the other hand: if you're dealing with massive amounts of string or filesystem data, the cost of one or two subprocesses may easily justify the potentially massive performance gains of using such tools, rather than (for example) tediously looping through a large file line-by-line in Bash.
 But when that happens, it's usually outside of a loop anyway.
+	- `myvar="$(awk '{ print $1; }' <<< "abc xyz")"` (external utility run inside a command or process substitution) spawns *two* subprocesses.
+Sometimes necessary, but often done so unnecessarily, out of "convention" or lack of awareness of how to avoid it.
+For example,
+		- instead of `[[ -n "$(echo "${myvar}" | grep -Po '^[2-9]+$')" ]] && echo "yay"` (three subprocesses),
+		- try: `grep -Pq '^[2-9]+$' <<< "${myvar}" && echo "yay"` (1/3 the subprocesses),
+		- or still better: `[[ "${myvar}" =~ ^[2-9]+$ ]] && echo "yay"` (0 subprocesses).
-- Try to use Bash's native variable-based string manipulation features, rather than creating one or more subprocesses for `sed` (or worse, for a whole pipeline).
+	- ✅ **Bash-native variable-based string manipulation features**: Try to use them, rather than creating one or more subprocesses for them (or worse, for a whole pipeline).
+It can't do everything `grep`, `awk`, and `sed` can do, but may be enough to get you through a loop until more powerful tools can be brought to bear.
+(And bash variable processing can be surprisingly powerful, in fact it obviates most of the common use-cases for `sed` in the context of string variables.)
-- Try to avoid arithmetic - such as counter incrementing.
-	- Even C-style loop construct counter incrementing involves a performance hit: `for...in` style loops can be up to 30% faster.
+- ❌ **File I/O inside a loop**: Avoid it.
+File I/O is expensive.
-- Instead of incremental file I/O inside a loop, gather up all the changes in one or more strings or arrays, then perform the file I/O all at once, outside the loop.
+	- ✅ Instead, gather up all the changes in one or more strings (or better yet arrays), then perform the file I/O all at once, outside the loop.
-- Avoid using associative arrays in loops, especially modifying them.
+- ❌ **Associative arrays**: fantastic feature, but avoid using them in highly iterative loops - especially modifying them.
-	- If your goal is to simulate a "record:field" or "index.property" type scenario, consider instead multiple regular arrays with synced integer indexes.
 	- Associative arrays use hash tables, which are slower.
-Bash indexed arrays are C arrays internally.
+Indexed arrays are C arrays internally.
+	- ✅ If your goal is to emulate a "record:field" or "index.property" type construct, consider instead multiple regular arrays with synced integer indexes; one array per "field" or "property".
+		- It won't require any more memory even for empty values (sparse arrays), and access will be much faster.
 		- You can abstract CRUD operations on multiple synced index arrays, within a family of (for example) custom functions named `*_Add()`, `*_Get()`, `*_Update()`, `*_Detele()`.
-(Unless the loop iterates billions of times, in which case you might wish to inline the work.)
+(Unless the loop iterates many millions of times, in which case you might wish to inline the CRUD.)
-- Append data to arrays rather than strings, inside a highly iterative loop.
-(Even if you need a single string at the end, outside of the loop.)
+- ❌ **Appending data incrementally to large strings millions of times**: Avoid.
-	- Every modification to a string involves making at least one copy of the whole thing.
-Appending an element to an array only involves that amount of data.
+	- Every modification to a string involves making at least one copy of the whole thing, while appending an element to an array only involves that amount of data.
-- If the loop will be into the millions or billions of iterations, try to in-line as much of the code as reasonable, to avoid calling functions.
+	- ✅ Append data to arrays rather than strings.
+		- Even if you need a single string at the end, outside of the loop.
+Dumping an array to a string is trivial.
+- ❌ Math - even incrementing counters: Try to avoid, as crazy as that sounds.
+	- Try to delay math until outside the main loop.
+	- ✅ `for...in` style loops can be up to 30% faster.
+- ❌ Function calls within the main loop: Avoid, unless important for readability or maintenance.
 	- While calling functions, setting up the variables inside, and copying data to argument variables isn't necessarily a performance death-blow, it *is* inherently more expensive than doing the work in-line.
+		- It's also easier to see if that work is "loop-friendly" when it's not buried in multiple functions.
+	- ✅ If the loop runs into the millions of iterations and is struggling, after exhausting the optimizations above, try to in-line as much of the code as reasonable to avoid calling functions.
-	- But if the loop will never be iterated that long, the cost to readability by inlining everything probably isn't worth it.
+		- The cost to readability by inlining everything usually isn't worth it.
 Everything is a tradeoff.
-- If you do call functions for code clarity and organization, make some effort to minimize the arguments copied by value, if called within a highly iterative loop.
+	- ✅ If you do call functions for code clarity and organization, make an effort to minimize the arguments copied by value, if called within a highly iterative loop.
 		- Either the function should intentionally have access to caller's variables (which it will anyway if not invoked in a subshell), or pass the variables by *nameref*.
 The latter helps with separation of concerns, while neither provides much isolation and safety.

 <!--